AlBundy33/TruckShifter/README.md

 Then I've changed the IDs from "leonardo." to "leonardo_truckshifter." and the name and usb_product from "Arduino Leonardo" to "Arduino Leonardo (TruckShifter)".

 As last step I've changed to VID to 0x2341 and the PID to 0xA001.

+HINT: Arduino IDE uses different boards.txt - one is located in your installation-folder under hardware\arduino\avr and the other under %LOCALAPPDATA%\Arduino15\packages\arduino\hardware\avr\1.8.4 (at least on windows - versions may change).

+So if there is no "Arduino Leonardo (TruckShifter)" in your boards-list, make sure, that you have edited the correct boards.txt